YouTube & Calculus: A Video Marketing Love Story (Plus Tips for Bootstrappers!)

-Since then, it’s been sheer determination that’s kept me going, and a long series of wrong turns that have landed me in the place I’m at today, which is a pretty great place to be.
+Since then, it’s been sheer determination that’s kept me going and a long series of wrong turns that have landed me in the place I’m at today, which is a pretty great place to be.
 To date, people have watched millions of minutes of my videos, and the growing success of my business has allowed me to move down to part-time work.
-By next year, I plan to leave my day job and focus full time on integralCALC … and travel.
+By next year, I plan to leave my day job and focus full-time on integralCALC … and travel.

 Since I started off as a bootstrapper myself, I learned a lot about video marketing from trial and error.
-Today, I’m going to share my lessons of video marketing, community and tips on how to make great videos for marketing when you don’t have a giant budget.
+Today, I’m going to share my lessons of video marketing, community, and tips on how to make great videos for marketing when you don’t have a giant budget.

 Written content may still have an edge when it comes to search engine algorithms, but video content can’t be beat when it comes to building community and social networks.
 Invariably, short videos posted to my Facebook or Twitter page get more likes and retweets than text posts.

 I’ll watch almost any video if it’s very well done.
-Yet despite that fact that it’s easier and more affordable than ever to create high-quality video content, most people don’t invest time into that extra layer of polish.
-In today’s online marketplace, you can still find a competitive edge by investing in video and audio quality, even if your competitors currently have you beat in viewers, subscribers or anything else.
+Yet despite the fact that it’s easier and more affordable than ever to create high-quality video content, most people don’t invest time into that extra layer of polish.
+In today’s online marketplace, you can still find a competitive edge by investing in video and audio quality, even if your competitors currently have you beat in viewers, subscribers, or anything else.

 People check your site when they’re expecting to hear from you.
 If they don’t know when you’ll publish, they don’t know when to visit you, so they just won’t.
 Communicating your publishing schedule and sticking to it makes it easy for your followers to follow you.
-Why wouldn’t you want do that?
+Why wouldn’t you want to do that?
 Make sure that you also prompt your users to sign up for your newsletter, subscribe to your channel, or connect with you on social networks.
-Give them plenty of opportunities to do so on your website, or on the end screen of your videos.
+Give them plenty of opportunities to do so on your website or on the end screen of your videos.

-Every time I’ve asked my followers for feedback on something I’ve done, or input on something I’m going to do, I’m always surprised by their eagerness to share their ideas and opinions.
+Every time I’ve asked my followers for feedback on something I’ve done or input on something I’m going to do, I’m always surprised by their eagerness to share their ideas and opinions.
 And I often find that they disagree with the direction I’m heading.
 Don’t abandon your purpose for the sake of pleasing your audience, but be willing to give a little.
 Use your audience as a course correction tool to make sure you’re giving them what they want.
 If you’re curious about what they’ll think or what they’ll like, just ask; they’re happy to enlighten you.

-I used to film my videos with a regular camera, then transfer the file to my computer, edit, export and upload.
+I used to film my videos with a regular camera, then transfer the file to my computer, edit, export, and upload.
 Switching to screencasting means I save myself the file transfer and the import into the editing software.
 Cutting out little steps like this can save you a ton of time, especially if you’re a frequent publisher.
-Look at every step in your process and decide whether it’s absolutely essential to meeting your primary objectives, or whether it can be eliminated.
+Look at every step in your process and decide whether it’s absolutely essential to meeting your primary objectives or whether it can be eliminated.

-Here’s a still shot of one of my oldest videos compared to one of my newest, so you can see how it’s evolved over the years:
+Here’s a still shot of one of my oldest videos compared to one of my newest so you can see how it’s evolved over the years:

 - You.
 Know yourself, and don’t try to be someone you’re not.
 Write blog posts if you like writing; film videos if you like being in front of the camera.
 Your audience can sense immediately when you’re uncomfortable, and they don’t want to see you that way!